hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Bel.
 Hop Merchant is a term with which these elves,
 >
-> Tho' 'tis sarcastic, often dub themselves;
+> Though it is sarcastic, often dub themselves;
 >
-> The term they think sounds well, and tho' a quiz,
+> The term they think sounds well, and though a quiz,
 >
 > Know few can tell them what the difference is,
 >
-> 'Twixt arts, trades, callings, and the sciences.
+> Betwixt arts, trades, callings, and the sciences.
 >
 > Nay, some I'm told believe, who cannot dance,
 >